Savory Dutch Oven Venison Stew | Redmond Hunt Recipes

 February 18, 2022

-Did you wrap a tag around a pair of deer antlers this season?
-Are you now on the hunt for a hearty venison recipe that warms up the house and satisfies your insides?
-If you’ve got a freezer full of meat, we’ve got a flavorful new recipe to help you unpack it and put it to use.
+Did you tag a nice deer this season?
+Are you now on the hunt for a hearty venison stew recipe that warms up the house and satisfies your insides?
+If you’ve got a freezer full of deer meat, we’ve got a flavorful new recipe to help you unpack it and put it to use.
 It comes from Andrea Rothove of Huntress View.
 She loves creating and preparing recipes from the wild game she harvests—and then sharing them with others.

-There’s a lot to love about this recipe—from the rich flavor, to the chunky veggies, to the way it’s stewed.
-It’s made the old-fashioned way in an enameled dutch oven (like this one Andrea uses) and baked in the oven for even heat distribution and oh-so-tender meat.
+There’s a lot to love about this recipe, from the rich flavor, to the chunky veggies, to the way it’s stewed.
+It’s made the old-fashioned way in an enameled dutch oven and baked in the oven for even heat distribution—one of the best ways to make venison stew meat tender.
 It’s the ultimate comfort food for crisp autumn days, afternoons in the woods, or cozy nights in.

-So tie on an apron and get ready to fill your kitchen with the fragrant smells of warm venison stew!
+So tie on an apron and fill your kitchen with the fragrant smells of warm venison stew!
 It marries seared venison, sizzling bacon, simmering red wine, and tender vegetables in thick gravy, all slow-baked to bubbling perfection.
-Serve it alongside warm, crusty bread or a hunk of cornbread and a crisp salad to top off your supper.
-Wrap your hands around a hearty bowl and visit deer harvest heaven.
+Serve it alongside warm, crusty bread and a crisp salad to top off your supper.
+Wrap your hands around a hearty bowl and get ready to visit deer harvest heaven!

 Savory Dutch Oven Venison Stew

 My family and I always process our own deer meat.
 While doing so, we keep in mind our favorite recipes and make sure we package certain cuts of meat specifically for them.
-This Dutch Oven Venison Stew is a family favorite—and the main reason we make sure we have plenty of venison stew meat in the freezer!
-While I haven’t shot a deer yet this season, I recently found one last package of venison stew meat from past seasons and made this recipe to hold us over.
+This venison stew baked in a dutch oven is a family favorite—and the main reason we make sure we have plenty of venison stew meat in the freezer.
 Quality ingredients like Redmond Real Salt and a good dry red wine take this recipe to the next level and make it absolutely amazing.
-I highly suggest giving this one a try this season!
+I highly suggest giving this one a try!

 - 6 oz bacon, chopped into pieces